mvp4g/mvp4g2/README.md

 - easily control your presenter thanks to onBeforeEvent

 History Management/Place Service:
-- convert any event to history token thanks to simple history converters
+- convert any event to history token thanks to a simple history converters mechnism

 Not only does Mvp4g2 help you follow the best practices, it also provides mechanisms to build fast applications:
 - support for lazy loading: build your presenters/views only when you need them.
 Useless presenters/views are also automatically removed.